NixtonM/srsmp/docs/source/content/htpred.rst

 Python Set-Up
 -------------
 To minimize time needed per measurement, the python side of the application framework was implemented in a server/client architecture.

-:file:`repo/scripts/03a_application_server.py` initializes a local server, which maintains the connection with the *Thorlabs spectrometer*. :file:`repo/scripts/03b_application_client.py` send the appropiate commands to the server to trigger measurements etc.
+A local server maintains the connection with the *Thorlabs spectrometer*.
+The client sends the appropiate commands to the server to trigger measurements etc.

 Before running copy ...

-Run :file:`repo/scripts/03a_application_server.py` and wait for the message *'Ready for reference measurement'*.
+Run :file:`repo/scripts/03a_application_server.py` to start the local server and wait for the message *'Ready for reference measurement'*.
 Hold the **probe tip** to the reference spectra and run (in a separate command prompt):

 .. code-block:: shell

-   $ cd repo/scripts
    $ python 03b_application_client.py -1

 The argument `-1` must be replaced by `-2` if using Spectralon 25% instead of 60%.

-The server is now ready for the measurements to be triggered from SpatialAnalyzer (see the following section).
+The server is now ready for the measurements to be triggered from SpatialAnalyzer (via the client).

 Once all measurements have been taken, run: